wapcaplet/hot-water-by-sunshine/docs/collector.rst

 Luckily, someone else had already thought of this, and came up with a low-tech way to do a `solar site survey`_.
-With a simple printed-out azimuth and elevation gague, and a handy chart showing the path of the sun throughout the year at my latitude, it was easy to sketch out the obstacles and find a good location for the collector.
+With a simple printed-out azimuth and elevation gauge, and a handy chart showing the path of the sun throughout the year at my latitude, it was easy to sketch out the obstacles and find a good location for the collector.
 Here's the survey from the location I chose: